-Nexus 4 prices cut by Google, 8GB now $199 and 16GB now $249 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nexus 4 prices cut by Google, 8GB now $199 and 16GB now $249 [UPDATED]Alex Wagner - Editorial Director of News and Content

 In need of a new smartphone?
 If you're nodding your head "Yes," Google just announced one deal that you may want to check out.
 The price of the Nexus 4 has officially been slashed by $100, leaving the 8GB model at a price of $199, while the more capacious 16GB variant is set at $249.
 And yes, just as before, those are the prices for unlocked and commitment-free hardware.